10 Delicious, Classic Diners to Discover around Boston

 Devoted foodies and restaurant newbies love The Feed.
 Sign-up now for our twice weekly newsletter.

 Forget about bar crawls.
-This summer, take yourself on a morning-through-night diner crawl throughout Boston, stuffing your face with hash browns by morning and patty melt burgers by night.
-With this list of breakfast-oriented greasy spoons and late-night haunts alike, you’ll know exactly where to go—and find bottomless cups of coffee to power you through it all.
+Instead, take yourself on a morning-through-night diner crawl throughout Boston, stuffing your face with hash browns by morning and patty melt burgers by night.
+With this list of breakfast-oriented greasy spoons and late-night haunts, you’ll know exactly where to go—and find bottomless cups of coffee to power you through it all.